Click here for Call 2 Haul homepage.

 - Finally, the Neighborhood Cleanup piles, particularly those containing organic material and small loose items, could clog gutters and storm drains, leading to localized flooding and property damage.

 There was a considerable difference in how Neighborhood Cleanup impacted west side and east side neighborhoods.
 Unfortunately, NCU led to illegal dumping and other program violations (e.g., type of material, quantity of material, duration piles remained out) in west side communities in such a way that enforcing or preventing infractions was almost impossible.

 Neighborhood Cleanup – with many mixed piles of debris – did not allow the City to maximize recycling and diversion.

-The new program will enable residents to have a year-round option for requesting a collection, instead of being locked into a once-a-year schedule solely set by the City
+Call 2 Haul enables residents to have a year-round option for requesting a collection, instead of being locked into the once-a-year schedule pre-determined by the City.

 Salt Lake City staff conducted extensive research into bulky waste collection programs offered across the nation.
 After 12 months, City staff determined that four potential programs would meet regulatory and community needs.